-This course is cross listed with PSY 316.
-Credit for only one of these courses will be applied toward graduation.
+This course was cross-listed with PSY 316.
+Credit for only one of these courses will apply toward graduation.

-HSC 320/SOC 320 Health Care Issues in Culturally Diverse Populations 3 credits
+HSC 320 Health Care Issues in Culturally Diverse Populations

 This course introduces students to the concepts of culture and cultural diversity as they relate to health, illness, and the health care delivery system.
-There are many types of diversity that exist in our global society.
+There are many types of diversity, including but not limited to religious, racial, ethnic, gender identity, sexual orientation, socioeconomic, disability, regional, and others that exist in our global society.
 We will examine the roles that belief systems, values, and health practices play in people's interactions with health providers.
 Common myths and assumptions will be explored.
 We will also investigate strategies that health professionals can implement to create more inclusive services.

-This course is cross listed with SOC 320.
+This course was cross-listed with SOC 320.
 Credit for only one of these courses will be applied toward graduation.